NEWS

 International Business Film Awards

 Since 1992 Enterprise Links has issued International Business Film Awards.
-These are critically acclaimed feature films (Oscar, Bafta or Golden Globe nominated) of international appeal and commercial success that concern or reflect on business issues, business activity or running a business.
+These are critically acclaimed feature films (Oscar, Bafta or Golden Globe nominated) of international appeal andl long last ig merit and commercial success that concern or reflect on business issues, business activity or running a business.
 They can be drama, comedy or documentary films.

-Enterprise Links has announced that these films released in 2023 are considered worthy of the accolade this year:
+In 2024 Enterprise Links considered these films worthy of the accolade this year:

 Air